Thomasian Martyrs: Antonio González

 Born in León, Spain, Antonio Gonzalez entered the Dominican Order at the age of 16.
 His favorite saint was Peter of Verona, the protomartyr of the Dominican order, thus his religious enthusiasm gave rise to his living desire for martyrdom.
 After completing his studies, he was ordained and sent to Piedrahita as a theology professor.
 When an invitation was sent to their convent asking for volunteer missionaries for the Far East, González was among those who eagerly volunteered.
 His target destination was Japan, but he had to prepare for this mission in the Philippines.
 He arrived in Manila in May 1632.
 He became professor and acting rector of the University of Santo Tomas.

 In 1636, González was finally able to fulfill his dream of going to Japan.
 After a year of missionary activity, he was arrested, proudly wearing his habit to signify that he went to Japan for the sake of the Gospel.
-After suffering tremendous torture, he was found dead in his cell on the morning of 24 September 1637.
-González was canonized by Pope John Paul II in October 1987 together with his companion martyrs.
+After suffering tremendous torture, he was found dead in his cell on the morning of September 24, 1637.
+González was canonized by Pope John Paul II on October 18, 1987, together with his companion martyrs.

 Domingo Ibáñez de Erquicia

 Born in February, 1589 in Regil, Guipuzcoa, Spain, Domingo Ibáñez de Erquicia entered the Dominican Priory of San Thelmo at the age of 16.
 Realizing the need for missionaries in the Far East, he joined the Dominicans who went to the Philippines and arrived in Manila in the year 1611 and became professor of Theology at the University of Santo Tomás.
 Ten years later, he was sent to Japan.
-Constantly faced with danger, he spent his decade of mission in Japan faithfully preaching the Gospel and administering the sacraments, until he was finally caught by the Japanese authorities and killed through the "gallows and hole" torture.
+Constantly faced with danger, he spent his decade of mission in Japan faithfully preaching the Gospel and administering the sacraments, until he was finally caught by the Japanese authorities and killed through the "gallows and hole" torture, by which "the persons were hung upside down from gallows with the upper half of the body hanging into a fetid hole."
 After thirty hours of continuous torture, he finally expired on August 14, 1633.